fserv/fwww/README.md

  connect to the back-end JaguarDB for data reads and writes.
  The back-end JaguarDB is a highly scalable distributed NoSQL database, developed with C++/C. It is a fast NoSQL datastore to manage time-series and location data.

-## fmsg

-  Fmsg will be the repository for fast messaging among Internet hosts.
-  In contrast to other messaging environments where the endpoints stay long term, i.e., connections stay for long time, fmsg handles messaging when connections are ephemeral, i.e., connections between endpoints last for a very short time (in milliseconds).